Host and hostess clubs: Business strategy

-Usually, hosts try to make the clients feel loved without having sex with them.
-Sometimes, if a customer pays a large amount of money or if the host likes them in return, the host can have sex with the client.
-"Mail business" (メール営業) is the practice of a host emailing a customer regularly to ensure their return.
-Similarly, a host may call their customer.
+Usually, hosts try to make the clients feel loved and romanced without having sex with them though sex with clients is not unheard of or forbidden.
+It is not uncommon for a host to act like a boyfriend, doing such things as calling their customers outside of the club and attempting to create emotional dependence."Mail business" (メール営業) is the practice of a host emailing a customer regularly to ensure their return.